caracallium/htsa/README.md

   - Use V-Greedy for quick approximate results.
   - Use P-Greedy for tree-structured data and better quality.
   - Use OSS when exact optimality is required.
+  - The method is similarity-agnostic: any function that maps two sequences to a real-valued score can be plugged in.